FabricExile/kludge/doc/tutorial-wrapping-a-type.md

 ext_Counter = ext.add_owned_type('Counter')
 ```

 This line tells Kludge that there is a type named `Counter` in C++ that should be available in KL (with the same name).
-The term `owned` refers to the way in which the type is mapped into KL; there are different ways of doing this and they are covered later in [Type Wrapping Semantics](types.md).
+The term `owned` refers to the way in which the type is mapped into KL; there are different ways of doing this and they are covered later in [Wrapping Types](adl-types.md).

 Now examine `Counter.defns.kludge.py`.
 The non-comment lines are: